BrunoBob/Camera_calibration/README.md

 After each commit a github action will create a correct environment and it will try to compile the code and run the tests.
 You can check the **Actions** of the depository too see the CI in more details.

-TO run the test manually you can run the following command :
+To run the test manually you can run the following command :

     mkdir build
     cd build